10 Best Things To Do in Vitoria-Gasteiz in 1-Day

-I started wandering around Vitoria one weekday morning, looking for its murals touring the Almendra.
+I wandered around Vitoria one weekday morning, looking for its murals touring the Almendra.

 These were created through collective workshops in which many of its inhabitants participated.

-This section will guide you through the best things you can visit in Vitoria to enjoy this city and not miss anything to see.
+This section will guide you through the best places to visit in Vitoria to enjoy this city and not miss anything to see.